tinusha-priyamanka-99/Distilbert-Finetuned/README.md

 ### Training

-The model was fine-tuned using the Hugging Face Trainer API.
+The model was fine-tuned using the Hugging Face Trainer.
 The following training parameters were used:
 - Batch Size: 64
 - Learning Rate: 2e-5
 - Number of Epochs: 2